attakdefand/rx-dex/XEON-SIMULATION-QUICKSTART.md

 ### Common Issues

 1. **Docker Permission Denied**:
-   - Log out and log back into your WSL session
-   - Ensure your user is in the docker group: `sudo usermod -aG docker $USER`
+   - Ensure Docker Desktop is running
+   - Verify WSL integration is enabled in Docker Desktop settings
+   - Check that you can run `docker version` in WSL

 2. **Services Not Starting**:
+   - Check logs for specific service errors
+   - For Cargo-based: `tail -f /tmp/*.log`
-   - Check logs: `./scripts/daily-prod.sh logs`
+   - For Docker-based: `docker-compose -f docker-compose.wsl.yml logs`
-   - Verify dependencies are running: `./scripts/daily-prod.sh status`

 3. **Port Conflicts**:
    - Ensure no other services are using ports 8080-8090
    - Check with: `netstat -tulpn | grep :808`

+4. **Rust/Cargo Not Found**:
+   - Install Rust in WSL: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+   - Reload shell: `source ~/.cargo/env`

 ### Resource Allocation